BlueManedHawk/Ex-Nihilo/docs/PLANS.md

 ### Self-maintainence

-- [ ] Class A nutrients, used for healing
-- [ ] Class B nutrients, used for energy
+- [ ] Fast-twitch nutrients and slow-twitch nutrients, along with foods to get them
-- [ ] Mood:  the happier you are, the faster you work
+- [ ] Some sort of healing system
-- [ ] Food to get nutrients
+- [ ] Mood, and items to affect it, especially…
+- [ ] The five flowers of grief:
-- [ ] Some way to modify mood
+	- [ ] The peony would cause an immediate drop in mood.
+	- [ ] The dandelion would cause an immediate drop in damage done.
+	- [ ] The red rose would cause an immediate spike in nutrient consumption.
+	- [ ] The blue rose would cause an immediate drop in nutrient capacity.
+	- [ ] The poppy would cause an immediate reversal of the afformentioned affects and give a permanent mood boost.

 ### Effects

 - [ ] Circumstantial effects, permanent and applied to items
 - [ ] Permeating effects, temporary and applied to the player
-- [ ] Each general effect having an associated situational effect
+- [ ] Each permeating effect having an associated situational effect
 - [ ] Stacking of effects
 - [ ] Some way to obtain these effects
 - [ ] Other special effects that do more than simply change an attribute